WoongheeLee/Top_K_Articles/README.md

 # Result

-Those results are obatined given 10 random articles.
+Those results are obatined given 10 random articles as a query for each iteration.

 [Your Query] 289